 This is why; with experience in photography there eventually comes a gut feeling about how far we can push the exposure latitude of a digital image during capture.
 Sometimes, I want to override the camera’s computerized exposure meter to achieve a particular effect.
 In this case, I could have shot the church scene with my Phantom 4 Pro in fully automatic settings and the outcome would have been a fairly average looking photo.
 In doing so, I would have lost most of the nice hues in the sky, and also lost the rich emotional feeling of the twilight hour.
 For a successful photograph, these things are important for me to convey to the viewer.

-With the Phantom 4 Pro, I commonly expose a bit to the left on the histogram (one EV underexposed).
+With the Phantom 4 Pro and Mavic 2 Pro, I commonly expose a bit to the left on the histogram (one EV underexposed).
 This helps me retain more solid data in the sky.
 All of this is easier than it sounds.
 Let’s take a look at the basic slider settings I used in Adobe Lightroom:

 In the very first panel (Basic Panel) I made 4-5 quick adjustments which recovered the shadows while preserving the highlights.
 It took me a total of 30 seconds.
 From that point, I made additional adjustments in other panels to suit my personal taste.